mashiro210/mashiro210.github.io/content/authors/admin/_index.md

     date_start: 2020-04-01
     date_end: 2022-03-31
     summary: |
-      Thesis title: _Development of a Model for Estimating Soybean Aboveground Traits from Remotely Sensed Images Using Deep Learning and Its Application to Genetic Analysis_.
+      Thesis title: _Development of a Model for Estimating Soybean Aboveground Traits from Remotely Sensed Images Using Deep Learning and Its Application to Genetic Analysis_.　<br>
       Supervised by [Prof. Hiroyoshi Iwata](http://lbm.ab.a.u-tokyo.ac.jp/~iwata/index_e.html).